RasmitDevkota/thanksforsharing/README.md

 # thanksforsharing
 This is a website for a local rental business.
-That will be conducting business
+Thanks for Sharing is special because it